 6 Things To Do in Dambulla

 Dambulla is not the best place to stay in Sri Lanka, but it definitely has a lot of interesting things to offer.
-Spend one or two nights here a do trips to the following sights.
+Spend one or two nights here and do trips to the following sights.

 1. Sigiriya Lion Rock

 Sigiriya’s Lion Rock is one of the landmarks in Sri Lanka.
-It is an enormous 200-meter high rock with a fortress on top.
+It is an enormous 200-meter-high rock with a fortress on top.
 You need about half a day to visit this UNESCO World Heritage site since the climb to the top is challenging!
-The Lion Rock is a 30-minute drive from Dambulla.
+Lion Rock is a 30-minute drive from Dambulla.
 Travelers often choose to spend the night in Dambulla because the accommodation is much more affordable.

 2. Pidurangala Rock

 For the absolute best view of Sigiriya Lion Rock, you have to climb its neighbor: Pidurangala Rock.
 From the top, you will get a breathtaking view of Lion Rock because they are located right opposite each other.

 Pidurangala is a tougher climb since there is no proper staircase, therefore there are fewer tourists.

 Dambulla is especially popular for the cave temple.
 An iconic religious site with over 100 Buddha statues located inside an enormous cave complex.
 The caves are also decorated with very detailed, colorful paintings and murals.